voyageur/dagr/README.md

 ====
 dagr.py (deviantArt gallery ripper) is a deviantArt image downloader script written in Python.
 It can download every image (deviation) in a gallery, as well as every favorited deviation a deviant may have.
-Originally developed at http://lovecastle.org/dagr/ (now defunt), development now continues on Github
+Originally developed at http://lovecastle.org/dagr/ (now defunct), development now continues on Github

 ### Dependencies
 * a working Python installation